Philote-MDO/Philote-MDO/doc/intro.md

 elementary building block in the universe and are used to enable faster than light communications over vast distances via the ansible network.

-## License Overview and Philosophy

-Licensing is an important topic in software, especially for tools that are meant to be used within larger frameworks.
-Because licensing can be a reason for or against using a piece of software, this section provides a brief overview of the license governing the use of Philote and why this particular license was chosen.
-In addition, there is a separate chapter on licensing.

-Philote is licensed under the Apache version 2 open-source license.
-This enables Philote to be used freely, while allowing closed source applications to utilize it without concerns about copyleft (viral) licensing.
-While copyleft licenses serve a purpose, in this case, they would stand in the way of adoption of Philote.

 <!-- :::{sidebar} My sidebar title
 My sidebar content
 ::: -->